Ayush-k-Shukla/system-design-learning/README.md

 Theory

 1. Consensus in DS
-2. Gossip protocol
-3. Distributed Locking
+2. Distributed Locking
-4. Cache control header in browser REST
+3. Normal locking
-5. Idempotency and How can be handled
+4. Idempotency and How can be handled
-6. How do DB index work (e.g. Ds used and implemented like B+...)
+5. How do DB index work (e.g. Ds used and implemented like B+...)
-7. Web app firewall
+6. Web app firewall

 Questions